alecbuetow/WordleBot/README.md

 # WordleBot

-This repository contains the code needed to access the New York Times daily Wordle puzzle and solve it via semi-greedy search algorithm.
+This repository contains the code needed to access the New York Times daily Wordle puzzle and solve it via greedy search algorithm.

 ## Key Takeaways